Senshō Murakami: Teaching and monkhood in Tokyo

 In 1887, Senshō was invited as a lecturer at Sōtō-shu daigakurin, which belonged to Sōtō Zen.
 Besides this school, he also taught at Tetsugaku-kan which was established by Inoue Enryō.
 At Tetsugaku-kan, he was a student of philosophy and sought to improve his knowledge.

 In 1888, he moved to Tokyo Imperial University and worked as a lecturer of Indian philosophy.
 In 1917, he was promoted to professor.
 He was the first person to become the professor of the seminar on Indian philosophy.
 Before his retirement in 2023, he mentored younger scholars.
 He tried to create circumstances that could study Buddhism in modern philosophy.
 For this purpose, he and like-minded persons started publishing the journal "Bukkyo Shirin"(仏教史林) in 1894.
 And they also published "History of Buddhism in Great Japan"(大日本仏教史) in 1897.
 Depending on these achievements, he was selected as a member of the Imperial Academy in 1918.

 After the retirement of Tokyo Imperial University in 2023, he became the president of Ōtani University (1926-1928).
 His tomb resides at Zōshigaya Cemetery in Toshima, Tokyo, Japan.

 Works

-Buddhist studies
+Writings on Buddhism

-His most notable work was 『仏教統一論』, (Discourse on Buddhist Unity), which argued that Japanese Mahayana texts were not the true teachings of Buddha.
+Murakami was initially a doctrinal modernist, following in the footsteps of Shin authors like Kiyozawa Manshi.
+Murakami's most notable work in his youth was 『仏教統一論』(Discourse on Buddhist Unity), which argued that Japanese Mahayana texts were not the true teachings of Buddha.
 While he had explained this argument before in a history text, this book, written more in the style of polemic, became famous in intellectual circles.
 It was also called 『大乗非仏説論』 which has been translated simply as "The Theory That Mahayana Is Not the Buddha's Teachings".
-However, Murakami believed that Mahayana was nonetheless transcendental truth.
+While he rejected the historicity of Mahayana as a direct teaching of the historical Buddha, Murakami believed that Mahayana was nonetheless a transcendental truth and that Mahayana Buddhism was the natural and rational development of the Buddha's teachings.

+In his later years however, Murakami repudiated his modernist views and ideas in his late writings like Shinshū no shinmenboku wa nahen ni zonsuru ka and Gakan shinshū.
+These works were criticisms of doctrinal modernist views which saw Amida Buddha and the Pure Land as just philosophical "ideas" and reject their real existence.
+In these texts, Murakami rejects his own past views and criticizes Shin modernists like Kaneko Daiei (1881–1976) for their failure to understand the real meaning of Pure Land Buddhism and for confusing modern philosophy based on reasoning with the Shin religion, which is based on religious conviction and faith and the teachings of Shinran.